4.41 Special Compensation and Summer Appointments

 Department heads and school directors may receive a one- or two- month summer appointment for administrative work.
 The Deans’ Council is responsible for determining the criteria for the one- or two-month summer appointment.
 For those department heads whose summer appointment is a one-month appointment, a summer one-month teaching appointment may be added, pending course enrollments and availability of appropriate courses for that head to teach.
 Each of these appointments is compensated as regular base pay at one-ninth (1/9) of the individual’s academic year appointment salary.
 In addition, department heads may receive one additional month of summer appointment for scholarship or other assigned duties.
 Special compensation is limited to 25% of regular appointment salary per fiscal year.
 Work justifying special compensation payments for department heads and directors must be approved by the individual's dean and the Provost or designee.

 Staff members with less than a forty (40) hour work week generally must first have their weekly work schedule and compensation adjusted to reflect their work up to a maximum of forty (40) hours before becoming eligible to earn special compensation, unless the additional work is less than thirty (30) days in duration.
 Staff members with full-time, twelve-month appointments are limited to special compensation equal to 25% of their appointment salary per fiscal year unless the assignment involves work which would normally be compensated at a higher rate than their current position.
-In such a case, the assignment should represent no more than a 25% addition to their current workload.
-Special compensation pay for part-time teaching is calculated on a per credit hour amount for part-time teaching stipulated by the Master Agreement, Section 8.3: Part-time Salaries.
+The assignment should also represent no more than a 25% (.25 FTE) addition to their current workload.
+Special compensation pay for part-time teaching is calculated on a per credit hour amount for part-time teaching stipulated by the Master Agreement, Section 1.2: Part-time Salaries.

-Full-time staff members for whom teaching is not a regular part of job duties may have a second appointment teaching no more than one (1) course per academic semester or summer term.
+Full-time staff members for whom teaching is not a regular part of job duties may have a second appointment teaching no more than one (1) course per academic semester.
 Generally, teaching should be scheduled for periods outside of the staff member’s regular work hours.
 In unusual circumstances a staff member may be allowed to teach his or her allowed course during the normal working day.
-The request to teach the course for additional pay during the staff member’s regular work hours must be accompanied by a justification of why such teaching assignment is necessary and beneficial to the University and include a plan for making up the regular work hours on a weekly basis.
-The individual’s supervisor must certify that the plan will not disrupt delivery of regular work duties or services to other members of the University.
-The plan must then be approved by the supervisor, director, department head, dean (if applicable), and division vice president or designee for which the work will be completed.
+The request to teach the course for additional pay during the staff member’s regular work hours must be accompanied by a justification of why such teaching assignment is necessary and beneficial to the university and include a plan for making up the regular work hours on a weekly basis.
+The individual’s supervisor must certify that the plan will not disrupt delivery of regular work duties or services to other members of the university.
+The plan must then be approved by the supervisor, director, department head, dean (if applicable), and division head or designee for which the work will be completed.
 Compensation for teaching courses is applied towards the 25% fiscal year limit for special compensation.

 Staff members with a forty (40) hour work week schedule with nine (9), ten (10) or eleven (11) month appointments who perform additional work during their normal appointment period as defined by this policy are limited to special compensation in the amount of 25% of their appointment salary per fiscal year unless the assignment involves work which would normally be compensated at a higher rate than their current position.
 In such a case, the assignment should represent no more than a 25% addition to their current workload.